zcash/halo2/book/src/design/proving-system/multipoint-opening.md

 root of unity in the multiplicative subgroup over which we constructed the polynomials).

-We can group the commitments in terms of the sets of points at which they were
+To open these commitments, we could create a polynomial $Q$ for each point that we queried at (corresponding to each relative rotation used in the circuit).
+But this would not be efficient in the circuit; for example, $c(X)$ would appear in multiple polynomials.

-queried:
+Instead, we can group the commitments by the sets of points at which they were queried:
 $$
 \begin{array}{cccc}
 &\{x\}&     &\{x, \omega x\}& \\